-At the time of writing, Soundstripe has over 4,000 exclusive, royalty free songs.
-Our music team is adding a little over 200 new songs a month, and our library contains over 40 genres, from cinematic music to synthwave.
+At the time of writing, Soundstripe has over 7,000 exclusive, royalty free songs.
+Our music team is adding a little over 200 new songs a month, and our library contains over 20 genres, from go-to picks like cinematic music to niche things like industrial rock.

 If you’re not sure what you’re looking for, or you just want to skip all the searching, we have loads of curated playlists by our music team.

 Playlists are organized around mood (like ambient or epic), genres (like indie or jazz), or use cases (like music for Twitch or podcast music).
 You can also check out each week’s most popular playlists to see what’s trending with other creatives.